 It’s always a good idea to install Steam games to a drive that has more space than the default C drive – but if you didn’t realize then, you better do it now.
-C drive is probably the least reliable place to have anything that’s important.
-And moreover, games usually occupy a lot of space.
+C drive is probably the least reliable place to have anything important.
+Moreover, games usually occupy a lot of space.

 Move Steam Games to another Drive

 Steam now allows you to move individual games to a new library or drive, but if you want to move multiple games from one place to another, you can use the SLM tool or the inbuilt Backup/Restore function.
 Let us see how to move Steam games to another drive without redownloading.